Kialegee Tribal Town: Tribal flag

 The flag of the tribe contains a sky blue circle, featuring a pair of stickball sticks, used in the traditional game still played at ceremonial grounds today.
 The black cross at the top represents the Christian religion.
-To the left is a hollowed log and beater, which women used to grind corn meal, central to Muscogee diets.
+To the left is a hollowed log and beater, which women used to grind cornmeal, central to Muscogee cuisine.
 At the bottom is a ceremonial lodge with a rounded bark roof, built on an earthwork mound.
 This lodge was the center of the tribal town for religious and civic gatherings and also a shelter for the needy.
 The earthwork mound refers to the Mississippian culture heritage of modern Muscogee people and the complex mounds that still exist of that culture.
 The bald eagle at the right is a sacred animal, featured in many tribal stories.

 Economic development

 The Kialegee Etvlwv Business Committee operates a daycare, gas station, and smoke shop.
 Kialegee Tribal Town also operates its own housing division.
 In 2008, its annual tribal economic impact was $1,017,684.

 In 2011 Kialegee Tribal Town was preparing land for development of a Red Clay Casino in Broken Arrow, Oklahoma.
 The National Indian Gaming Commission was reviewing the project closely, as local residents and businesses strongly opposed it.
 The Red Clay Casino plan was halted by a legal injunction in 2012, and despite subsequent progress by the Kialegee in court, was not continued.

 In 2017 controversy arose regarding proposed Kialegee development of a different tract of land in Broken Arrow, owned by Steve Bruner (Creek), for an Embers Grille restaurant and possible Red Creek Casino.
 The Muscogee (Creek) Nation Attorney General warned Bruner about legal consequences for illegal gaming at the site, saying the tribe did not control that land and so lacked authority for gaming there.
 An attorney for the Kialegee said Muscogee Nation interference with the project would be resisted.
 On August 16, 2017, the site was raided by Muscogee Lighthorse police prior to the facility's opening, and they seized gambling equipment, which they alleged was illegal.